 - Prevent suicide by helping him feel that life is worth living.
 Make yourself available for him to confide and listen for cues of suicidal tendencies.
 Explain to him that a person with suicidal thoughts is not a bad person instead it is just part of the illness.
 Expressing his thoughts is helpful and that you could do something about it.

 Depression comprises most of the cases in mental health units, and our role in the recovery is essential.
 Gaining the client’s trust could make an access in the potential realization of his strengths and limits as a person.
-That is why providing nursing care to a client with clinical depression is not easy because of some emotional outburst and the like, so one should be aware of your own self prior to developing an interaction with a depressed client.
+That is why providing nursing care to a client with clinical depression is not easy because of some emotional outbursts and the like, so one should be aware of your own self prior to developing an interaction with a depressed client.

 - Huelskoetter, M. &.Murray, R. (1991).
 Psychiatric Mental Health Nursing: Giving emotional care.
 C & E Publishing Co.
 Shives, L. R. (2008).